 I have cruised Hubbard Glacier four times and Glacier Bay National Park four times, and both offer fabulous itineraries that will leave you speechless.

 Since Hubbard is advancing at a slow but persistent rate, it consistently calves into the waters, leaving them heavily populated with blue-hued icebergs.
+If you want to witness glacier calving, Hubbard is the best glacier to visit.

-The Face of Hubbard Glacier
+The Face Of Hubbard Glacier

 So, how big is Hubbard Glacier?
 At its face, it measures an enormous 7 miles wide and 600 feet tall, of which 350 feet is visible above the water while 250 feet lie beneath.